 - lifetime and maintenance requirements of polymer membrane electrodes

 - sample pre treatment is sometimes necessary for non-ideal samples

 Care and Maintenance

 Care must be taken to avoid damaging the membrane surface.
 Follow the instructions supplied with the electrodes to assure maximum life.
 After extensive use, the membranes may become coated with contaminants or become scratched.
 The solid state types such as Chloride and Fluoride can usually be easily repaired with fine emery and then washing with distilled water to remove debris.
 You should never touch the membranes of ISE's such as Calcium and Potassium, because it is very easy to damage the surface.
-These should instead be rinsing in standard solution and removing deposits with a fine jet of water.
+These should instead be rinsed in standard solution and the deposits removed with a fine jet of water.